AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

 - Functions should have mathematical interpretation

-    - a function reading a variable with AW=True is marked as volatile with aspect Volatile_Function
+    - a function reading a variable with :ada:`AW=True` is marked as volatile with aspect :ada:`Volatile_Function`

-    - calls to volatile functions are restricted like reads of Async_Writers
+    - calls to volatile functions are restricted like reads of :ada:`Async_Writers`

 .. code:: ada